dsteyn44/kingsofasgard-ms1/README.md

 #### Features Left to Implement
 - Story page or graphic novel page.
 - Add tooltips to Sign Up and Gig- lists and navbardrop-downs to give a bit of an explanation with out taking up too much real estate.
-- Add a more extensive "twitter" like page.
+- Add a more extensive "twitter" like page, where fans can post.
-- must add music video to fanwall.
+- Must add music video to fanwall.
 - Cool stuff will eventually become a store.